 Pub subs?!
 Florida-based Publix announced the grocery chain will enter the Lexington market in 2024.

 The first central Kentucky Taco John’s location is opening in Brannon Crossing.

-This article appears on page 16 of the December 2022 issue of Ace.
-To subscribe, click here.
+This article appears on page 16 of the December 2022 year-in-review print edition of Ace.
+To subscribe to digital delivery of Ace, click here.